dskemp/courtdata/content/cases/ot2018/17-8151/index.md

 - "D. John Sauer"
 roles:
 - "on behalf of the Petitioner"
-- "State Solicitor, Missouri, on behalf of the Respondents"
+- "Solicitor General of Missouri, on behalf of the Respondents"
 tags:
 topics:
 summary: "Baze v.
 Rees, 553 U.S. 35, and Glossip v.
 Gross, 576 U.S. ___, govern all Eighth Amendment challenges alleging that a method of execution inflicts unconstitutionally cruel pain; petitioner’s as-applied challenge to Missouri’s single-drug execution protocol—that it would cause him severe pain because of his particular medical condition—fails to satisfy the Baze-Glossip test."